International Medical Admissions Test: Format and timing

 Recently candidates have been allowed a total of 100 minutes to complete the test (60 questions).
 All questions had five options, of which one was correct.
 A correct answer was awarded 1.5 points, a blank answer 0 points and a wrong answer subtracted 0.4 points from the final score.

 The score for each section is calculated separately, then combined and ranked.
 If two candidates have the same combined score, the one who scores higher in Logical Reasoning and General Knowledge will be ranked higher.
 If the score in Section Logical Reasoning and General Knowledge is also the same, then the ranking is based on the one who scores higher in Biology, followed by Chemistry, Mathematics and Physics.
 If the scores for each section are the same, then the candidate who has an English Language certification (IELTS, TOEFL) will be ranked higher.
 If both candidates have all the necessary documents, then younger candidate will be ranked higher.

 For Italian and EU candidates, there is a minimum cumulative score of 20 points in order to be eligible for entry.
 For Non-EU citizens, the minimum cumulative score for entry is more than 0.

 The format of the test is confirmed when the Italian Ministry of Education, Universities and Research (MIUR) publish the IMAT decree.

 IMAT takes place usually in September.
 The enrollment is normally opened in June or July for about 2 to 3 weeks.

-The IMAT test date and registration process for Humanitas University and Russian National Research Medical University are different from the main IMAT session and candidates should visit the respective university websites for more information.

-In 2019, there were 10,450 candidates competing for 500 available seats in Medicine in English in all of Italy.
+In 2025, 13,495 candidates sat the IMAT, compared with 10,931 in 2024.
+A total of 1,049 places were available through the national ranking, including 952 places in Medicine and Surgery, 52 in Dentistry and Dental Prosthodontics, and 45 in Veterinary Medicine.